luke-clifton/shh/README.md

 `shh` precompiles your `Shell.hs` file so that starting up `shh` is very quick on subsequent launches.
 Unfortunately, `shh` isn't quite able to detect this perfectly.
-If you see GHCi telling you that it is `Compiling Shell.hs`, and you notice the delay when starting `shh`, try manually forcing a rebuild by passing in the `--rebuild` argument to `shh`.
+If you see GHCi telling you that it is `Compiling Shell`, and you notice the delay when starting `shh`, try manually forcing a rebuild by passing in the `--rebuild` argument to `shh`.